KeithTanMing/AirBnb-Price-Prediction/README.md

 <br> Using New York as a case study, I would like to predict the daily price of listings, and in so doing, understand the factors that have significance influence on the price (e.g. location, quality of host)

 __Approach:__
-A year's worth of data (i.e. listings, reviews, calendar availability) was extracted from Inside Airbnb, an independent, non-commercial set of tools and data to explore how Airbnb is utilized in cities around the world.
+<br> A year's worth of data (i.e. listings, reviews, calendar availability) was extracted from Inside Airbnb, an independent, non-commercial set of tools and data to explore how Airbnb is utilized in cities around the world.
 The data is then cleaned, analyzed, processed and ran through several machine learning models (e.g. Elastic Net, Random Forest Regressor, XGBoostRegressor).

 ## 2. Summary of Key Findings & Results